 Our rich experience and strong knowledge about the different laws covering motorcycle accidents in the State of Texas like helmet laws, highway traffic laws, manufacturer recalls, and other related motorcycle crashes statutes enables us to protect your rights and get you as much compensation as possible from the accident.

 53% of the riders who get fatally injured in crashes include riders without helmets.
-Although according to the Texas Law pertaining to motorcycle helmets, if you’re above 21 and have proof that you’ve successfully completed a training course for motorcycle safety, and you have a medical insurance policy, than you’re not required to wear a helmet when riding a motorcycle.
+Although according to the Texas Law pertaining to motorcycle helmets, if you are 21 or older and have proof that you have successfully completed a training course for motorcycle safety, and you have a medical insurance policy, than you are not required to wear a helmet when riding a motorcycle.

 However, it is important to understand that the lack of a helmet may affect your compensation if you suffered from a head injury during a crash.
 But if the injuries are not related to the head then whether you were or not wearing a helmet is irrelevant to the case.

 We provide motorcycle crash victims with dedicated and tenacious legal representation, ensuring that you get fair value for your claim.
-Our Dallas auto accident lawyer will build a strong case with supporting evidence so that you recover the money that you deserve.
+Our Dallas motorcycle accident lawyers will build a strong case with supporting evidence so that you recover the money that you deserve.

-If you’re badly injured, then don’t worry about evidence collection.
-As you seek medical assistance, get in touch with our Dallas motorcycle accident lawyer.
-We’ll get to the work right away to preserve evidence for your case.
-We’ll also deal with insurance companies and take action to seek compensation for physical, financial and mental harm caused to you due to the accident.
+If you are badly injured, then do not worry about evidence collection.
+As you seek medical assistance, get in touch with our Dallas motorcycle accident lawyers.
+We will get to the work right away to preserve evidence for your case.
+We will also deal with insurance companies and take action to seek compensation for physical, financial and mental harm caused to you due to the accident.

-After the accident, you’re most likely to be contacted by an insurance adjuster from the person responsible for the accident, who will want to take a statement from you.
-If this happens, don’t get involved with the insurance adjuster, instead decline politely or tell them to contact your Dallas motorcycle accident lawyer.
+After the accident, you are most likely to be contacted by an insurance adjuster from the person responsible for the accident, who will want to take a statement from you.
+If this happens, do not get involved with the insurance adjuster, instead decline politely or tell them to contact your Dallas motorcycle accident lawyer.

-Make sure you don’t talk about the crash with anyone as anything you say can be used against you by the insurer to minimize or even deny your accident claim thereby protecting their profits by limiting what they pay to you.
+Make sure you do not talk about the crash with anyone as anything you say can be used against you by the insurer to minimize or even deny your accident claim thereby protecting their profits by limiting what they pay to you.

-However, if you have a skilled and experienced lawyer from Thompson Law representing your case, we’ll protect you and seek maximum compensation for the injuries and losses incurred due to the motorcycle accident.
+However, if you have an experienced auto accident lawyer specializing in motorcycle accidents at Thompson Law representing your case, we will protect you and seek maximum compensation for the injuries and losses incurred due to the motorcycle accident.

-At Thompson Law, we’ll aggressively and efficiently pursue your monetary settlement that is adequate enough to provide you, the victim, with medical treatment and rehabilitation services and compensate for damages to your finances and quality of life.
-We’ll help you recover claims for your medical bills, lost income, and other expenses.
+At Thompson Law, we will aggressively and efficiently pursue your monetary settlement that is adequate enough to provide you, the victim, with medical treatment and rehabilitation services and compensate for damages to your finances and quality of life.
+Our Dallas personal injury lawyers help you recover claims for your medical bills, lost income, and other expenses.

 If you are injured in any type of accident, your first priority should be to seek immediate medical attention, even if you are not certain that you are injured.
 Seeking immediate medical treatment does two things: 1) it ensures injuries you sustained are diagnosed and treated; and, 2) it helps eliminate any doubt by the insurance company that your injuries were caused by the accident.